51Degrees/specifications/device-detection-specification/usage-examples.md

   .Build();
 ```

-Creating a pipeline for device detection using the 51Degrees cloud service will
+Creating a Pipeline for Device Detection using the 51Degrees cloud service will
 look slightly different:

 ```c#